turingschool/backend-curriculum-site/module2/projects/mini-project.markdown

 ### Setting Expectations

-Use [this question guide](https://gist.github.com/rwarbelow/0fed3529495a814eabb1) to establish group norms.
+Use [this question guide](https://gist.github.com/rwarbelow/0fed3529495a814eabb1) to establish group norms if you're working with someone else.

 ### Project Options